open-edge-platform/app-orch-tenant-controller/README.md

 ## Community and Support

-To learn more about the project, its community, and governance, visit the [Edge Orchestrator Community](https://github.com/open-edge-platform).
+To learn more about the project, its community, and governance, visit the [Edge Orchestrator Community].
-For support, start with [Troubleshooting](https://github.com/open-edge-platform) or [contact us](https://github.com/open-edge-platform).
+For support, start with [Troubleshooting] or [Contact us].

 ## License